When you retire to Payson, you are close enough, a little over an hour, to Phoenix... The Mayo Clinic...and all the attractions of a major city.

 The Tonto Natural Bridge state Park is 15 min. from Payson...
 It is definitely worth a visit...keep on going and you'll see the unique little town of Strawberry, Arizona.

-When you retire to Payson, you will be faced with housing options from the millions to very modest prices...the Payson retiree will find a very friendly community, and regardless of where you live, you will all breathe the same clean fresh mountain air.
+When you retire in Payson, you will be faced with housing options from the millions to very modest prices...the Payson retiree will find a very friendly community, and regardless of where you live, you will all breathe the same clean fresh mountain air.

 Recently Payson was voted the best small town in Arizona...it's not hard to see why.